programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Run the code above to see a result of what the image represents along with a confidence score.
 If the code ran successfully, you should see the following result (although please note that your confidence score is likely to differ):

-{% include figure.html filename="final_output.png" alt="Visual description of figure image" caption="Figure 11.
+{% include figure.html filename="final_output.png" alt="A picture of a series of planes engaging in battle is shown.
+Underneath the confidence of the image is displayed as 65.37% and the words 'Most Likely Aircraft'" caption="Figure 10.
 Example result." %}

 # Conclusion